Hot products, big profits

 1. Go to My Products in your Printify dashboard.

-2. Find your custom tee and click on the little basket icon that says Create order.
+2. Find your custom tee and click the basket icon that says Create order.

 3. Enter your shipping info.